RI/MOM and RI/SMOM renormalization of quark bilinear operators using overlap fermions: Summary

 In this work we systematically studied the RCs of quark field $Z_q$ and bilinear quark operators ($Z_V$, $Z_S$, $Z_P$ and $Z_T$) using the intermediate $\MOM$ and $\SMOM$ schemes.
 We used the overlap valence quark on 2+1 DWF gauge ensembles and 2+1+1 HISQ gauge ensembles.
 The PCAC relation has been used to obtain the RC of axial vector current.
 The ratios of $Z_q$ to $Z_V$ were obtained by the bare amputated Green function of the axial vector operator.
 The ratios of other RCs to $Z_V$ were obtained though the ratios of appropriate vertex functions.
 We converted the RCs to the $\MSbar$ scheme and used the corresponding anomalous dimensions to run the energy scale to 2\,GeV.
 After extrapolating the results to the $a^2p^2\rightarrow0$ limit, we obtained consistent results from the intermediate $\MOM$ and $\SMOM$ schemes.
 These results are summarized in Table~(\ref{tab:result_mom}).

-We also present these results in Fig.~(\ref{fig:final_results}).
+We also present these results in Fig.~\ref{fig:final_results}.
 The red and blue data represent the RCs from the $\MOM$ and $\SMOM$ schemes, respectively; the filled boxes are the results on the HISQ ensembles while the open circles are the results on the DWF ensembles.
 Though the bare coupling constants are very different between the HISQ and DWF ensembles ($6/g^2\sim 3.6$ and 2.2 respectively at $a\simeq 0.1$ fm), our results show the RCs are more sensitive to the lattice spacing rather than the bare coupling constants.
-It suggests that one can combine the renormalized overlap fermion results on both the HISQ and DWF ensembles to obtain a more reliable continuum limit.
+It means that the bare $g^2$ is not suitable to be used in the perturbative expansion.
+A more suitable coupling constant is very close to the one in the $\overline{\text{MS}}$ scheme~\cite{Lepage:1992xa}, which is sensitive to $\pi/a$ but not $g^2$.
+It also suggests that one can combine the renormalized overlap fermion results on both the HISQ and DWF ensembles to obtain a more reliable continuum limit.

+In the appendix, we show the preliminary results of the scalar and tensor renormalization constants using the interpolating momentum (IMOM) scheme~\cite{Sturm:2009kb,Gorbahn:2010bf,Garron:2021mfn} , with different momentum transfer factor $\omega\equiv (p_2-p_1)^2/p_1^2$.
+The results suggest that the results with different $\omega$ can be quite sensitive to $\omega$ even though they become closer at finer lattice spacing.
+Thus the schemes with non-zero momentum transfer can suffer from additional systematic uncertainties and require careful treatment, even though the perturbative convergence in certain cases is extremely good.
+We note that the 4-loop perturbative matching of the tensor and scalar operators from the $\RIp$ scheme to $\MSbar$ scheme has been obtained recently~\cite{Gracey:2022vqr,Gracey:2022vjc}; it shows the 4-loop correction for scalar operator is still large and will be very important to improve the precision of $Z_S$ from the RI/MOM scheme.